 Appointments are preferred but walk-ins are welcome.
 Free services include treatment of minor injuries and illnesses, health counseling, referrals to outside medical agencies, assistance with insurance referrals and claims, responding to on campus medical emergencies.
 Fee based services include immunizations (meningitis and MMR) and TB skin testing.
-To make an appointment on line to see the campus nurse visit <a href="http://my.fontbonne.edu/students/campus-life%e2%80%8b/health-services%e2%80%8b/appointments-location-and-hours/?role=student,click on "Nurse Visit Form" or email chagan@fontbonne.edu.
+To make an appointment to see the campus nurse call the Nurse

+Confidential phone line at 314-889-4784 or email chagan@fontbonne.edu.